-Casa Grande, Arizona (July 3rd, 2013) - The Real Salt Lake Academy coaching staff saw an opportunity to improve their team two months while helping two players improve their games.
+Casa Grande, Arizona (July 3rd, 2013) – The Real Salt Lake Academy coaching staff saw an opportunity to improve their team two months ago while helping two players improve along the way.
 Real Salt Lake U-16 LB Diego “Diablo” Silva and LW Moises Rodriguez were having productive seasons but lacked certain qualities coaches felt could turn them into complete players.
 Coaches decided that the best way to exploit these players’ strengths and to shore up their weaknesses was to have them swap positions.

 “We’re always looking to make our players better, move them around, give them different responsibilities and letting them solve different problems,” assistant coach Tony Bruce said.
 “Diego and Moises had to solve different problems than what they were used to, but it’s a learning experience and we’re trying to teach our guys something as well as trying to win games.
 We’re about the development, and that’s part of the development.”